-The dough I used is the European Peasant Bread recipe (page 46) Artisan Bread in Five Minutes a Day, but I substituted the Gold Medal Bread Flour for the All-purpose in equal parts. (see Jeff’s post on using bread flour in other recipes).
+The dough I used is the European Peasant Bread recipe (page 46) Artisan Bread in Five Minutes a Day, but I substituted the bread flour for the all-purpose in equal parts. (see Jeff’s post on using bread flour in other recipes).

 8 to 12 slices ham

 8 to 12 slices of your favorite cheese

 After the dough has been chilled, pull out a 1 1/2 pound piece.
 If you want a bigger loaf you can increase this to 2 pounds of dough.

 Roll the dough out to a 1/4-inch-thick rectangle and cut it with a Pizza Wheel into eight equal pieces (If you used 2 pounds of dough, then cut 12 pieces).

 Stretch each piece to about 1/8-inch-thick rectangle and cover with ham and cheese.
 I used one slice of each.
 Fold the dough in half over the filling.
 Stack the pieces together.